threelogy/threelogy.github.io/_video/corporate/ronald-mcdonald-house-charities-international.md

 type: corporate
 section-rank: 15
 ---
-BMR - Bright Minds Read Program.
+A video about McDonald's BMR - Bright Minds Read Program. :)

 For bookings, send us an email or call us at +63 2 4344428